-The Thompson Divide Withdrawal and Protection Act protects the Thompson Divide – one of Colorado’s most treasured landscapes – by withdrawing approximately 200,000 acres from future oil and gas development, while preserving existing private property rights for leaseholders and landowners.
-It also creates a program to lease excess methane from nearby coal mines, supporting the local economy and addressing climate change.
-Since joining the Senate, Senator Bennet has worked with ranchers, sportsmen, and elected officials to ensure the bill reflects the wishes of Gunnison, Pitkin, and Garfield Counties and local energy companies.
+The Thompson Divide Withdrawal and Protection Act protects the Thompson Divide – one of Colorado’s most treasured landscapes – by withdrawing over 252,000 acres from future oil and gas development while preserving existing private property rights for leaseholders and landowners.
+It also creates a pilot program to lease excess methane from nearby coal mines, supporting the local economy and addressing climate change, and permanently protects Mt.
+Emmons, resolving a long-standing community controversy.
+Since joining the Senate, Senator Bennet has worked with ranchers, sportsmen, local energy companies, and elected officials to ensure the bill reflects the wishes of Gunnison, Pitkin, and Garfield Counties.

 The Curecanti National Recreation Area (NRA) Boundary Establishment Act formally establishes the boundary for the Curecanti NRA.
 Although created in 1965, the boundary has never been designated by Congress, limiting the ability of the National Park Service to effectively manage the area.
 The bill improves coordination among land management agencies and ensures the Bureau of Reclamation upholds its commitment to expand public fishing access in the basin.
 Since 2011, Senator Bennet has worked closely with counties, federal agencies, landowners, and sportsmen to craft the bill.